getbem/getbem.github.io/readme.md

 ### JavaScript

 Building JavaScript is very hard task to do.
 We used our wrapper around [browserify](browserify.org) — [gulp-bem-pack](https://github.com/floatdrop/gulp-bem-pack).
-It converts CommonJS modules that can `require` modules from BEM Levels — which is kind of equivalent of cascading in CSS.
+It add to browserify ability to `require` modules from BEM Levels — which is kind of equivalent of cascading in CSS.

 Task to do it is quite short (because we building it only for index page in our case):